alextarchini/SASSY/README.md

 4. OPTIONAL: Go Bennettfeely.com  to and get a shape code: https://bennettfeely.com/clippy/
 5. Style main.scss
 6. Add some more elements to Index.html
-7. Main.scss
+7. Main.scss:
- – add functions,
+ - add functions,
  - organise sections
 8. Make the page responsive:
  - use mixins;